Skip to Content

 Scale Force Waterfall Lake District

-It’s a 4.5-mile circular walk around the lake, but there’s little elevation, so it doesn’t take too much effort.
+It’s a 4.5-mile circular walk around the lake, but there’s little elevation.
 Of course, you could always hike up the hills if you feel like you have the energy.

 When you are ready for refreshments, there are a couple of cafes and a pub serving food in the village.
 There isn’t any shop, so take any supplies you might need with you.